 Onomatopoeia is the use of words that sound like their meaning, or mimic sounds.
 They add a level of fun and reality to writing.
 Here are some examples:

-Regardless of the category, figurative language helps you feel like you are having the same experience as the author.
+Regardless of the type of word used, figurative language can make you look at the world differently; it can heighten your senses and help you feel like you are having the same experience as the author.